elf4j/elf4j-provider/README.md

 **Writer**

-Supports multiple Standard Streams writers.
+Supports multiple writers; a log entry will be output by each writer once per configuration.
 Each writer can have individual configurations on minimum output level, format pattern, and type of out stream (stdout/err/auto).
-However, with the comprehensive configuration support on writer patterns and various minimum output levels per caller classes, more than one stream writer is rarely necessary.
+However, given the comprehensive support on writer patterns and various minimum output levels per caller classes, more than one stream writer is rarely necessary.

 **Output Format Pattern**